Edafan4uk/country-explorer/README.md

 ## Additional Notes

-- You can customize the configuration settings in the `appsettings.json` file located in the `server` directory to suit your needs.
+- You can customize the configuration settings in the `appsettings.json` file located in the `countries-api` directory to suit your needs.
 - Make sure to update the API endpoint in the React app if you change the backend server's URL or port.

 ## Contributing